adoyle-h/lobash/README.md

 # Or build Lobash to specific path
 ./build <target-path>

-# Or build Lobash to specific path and change Lobash function prefix
+# Or build Lobash to specific path and change Lobash function prefix which defaults to "l."
 PREFIX=lobash_ ./build <target-path>
 ```